re1/jacq-javaee/README.md

 [WildFly]: https://rubygems.org/gems/biodiversity/

-As the JACQ project is using a microservice architecture, the frontend-code needs to know where the respecitve endpoints can be reached.
+As the JACQ project is using a microservice architecture, the frontend-code needs to know where the respective endpoints can be reached.
 This is defined through a system property inside the JVM.

 Add the following parameters to your JVM startup: